cristianCeamatu/microverse-ruby-tic-tac-toe/README.md

 ### Accessing The Game

-- To quickly play the game, follow the link in the (Live Demo section)[#live-demo] and hit the Run button in the header.
+- To quickly play the game, follow the link in the [Live Demo section](#live-demo) and hit the Run button in the header.
 The game will begin in the window on the right.

-- To download the contents of this repository and play the game locally, follow the steps in the ('Local Installation' section)[#local-installation].
+- To download the contents of this repository and play the game locally, follow the steps in the ['Local Installation' section](#local-installation).

 ## Built With